-Application : Applied

-Explanation on application of the practice The duties and responsibilities of the Board of Directors ("Board") are stated in its terms of reference ("TOR") and Board Charter which includes setting the Company's strategic goals, ensuring the necessary financial and resources are in place for the Company to meet its goals, setting the Company's values and standards, and ensuring the obligations to shareholders and other stakeholders are understood and met.
-The duties of the Board are further outlined in the Board Charter posted on the Company's website under the Corporate Governance section.
-During the financial year 2017 ("FY2017"), the Board met 13 times which included a 2-day meeting focussed on strategy.
+Application : Applied Explanation on : application of the practice The duties and responsibilities of the Board of Directors ("Board") are stated in the Board Charter which includes setting the Company's strategic goals, ensuring the necessary financial and resources are in place for the Company to meet its goals, setting the Company's values and standards, and ensuring the obligations to shareholders and other stakeholders are understood and met.
+The duties of the Board are further outlined in the Board Charter posted on the Company's website under the Corporate Governance section .
+The Board has delegated specific responsibilities to four Board committees, namely Audit Committee ("AC"), Nomination & Corporate Governance Committee ("NC"), Remuneration Committee ("RC") and Risk Management Committee ("RMC"), all of which operate within their respective approved Terms of Reference ("TOR") that are posted on the Company's website.
+During the financial year 2018 ("FY2018"), the Board met 14 times which included a 2-day offsite meeting focussed on strategy.
 There were 6 scheduled meetings and the remaining meetings were ad hoc meetings convened by the Board to deliberate on matters requiring the Board's urgent decisions.
-The Board had also conducted a vessel visit to Labuan in March 2017 to have a closer view on the issues faced by the OSV business unit.
-The Board had deliberated on key issues pursuant to its TOR and Board Charter, which are stated in the 2017 Annual Report on pages 60 and 61.
+The Non-Executive Directors ("NED") have private sessions (without the presence of Management) after each scheduled board meeting.
+The Board had deliberated on key issues pursuant to the Board Charter, which are stated in the 2018 Annual Report on pages 44 and 45.
+Explanation for : departure Not applicable Large companies are requi to complete the columns be red to complete the columns below.
+Non-large companies are encouraged elow.

-Familian d'au fan Mid and Paul In

-Explanation for : departure Not applicable

-Large companies are requ ired to complete the columns below.
-Non-large companies are encouraged

-to complete the columns b elow.

 Measure :

-Timeframe :